limistah/limistah.dev/content/posts/config-maps-k8s.md

 ```

-To inject all of the secrets from the config map into a Pod, use a declarative manifest file like below:
+To inject all of the secrets from the config map into a `Pod`, use a declarative manifest file like below:

 ```yaml
 apiVersion: v1